-For the fourth year running, the report of the Internet Resilience Observatory in France, written by the French National Agency for the Security of Information Systems (ANSSI) in conjunction with Afnic, analyzes the resilience of the French Internet by studying two protocols, BGP and DNS.
+For the fifth year running, the report of the Internet Resilience Observatory in France, written by the French National Agency for the Security of Information Systems (ANSSI) with the participation of Afnic, analyzes the resilience of the French Internet by studying two protocols, the Border Gateway Protocol (BGP) and the Domain Name System (DNS).

 Afnic is the acronym for Association Française pour le Nommage Internet en Coopération, the French Network Information Centre.
 The registry has been appointed by the French government to manage domain names under the .fr Top Level Domain.
 Afnic also manages the .re (Reunion Island), .pm (Saint-Pierre and Miquelon), .tf (French Southern and Antarctic Territories), .wf (Wallis and Futuna) and .yt (Mayotte) French Overseas TLDs.